okold/advent-2020/README.md

 ### Day 10
 Fell behind again.
 This day was a doozy, took me nearly four hours.
 I learned about list comprehensions (though I didn't end up using them) and dictionaries.
 Complex problem with a nice, simple answer.
 ### Day 11
 Having so much bounds checking makes messy code.
 2D arrays are difficult to use in this language.
 Some googling has introduced me to numpy, but I haven't used it in this problem.
-Maybe next time I need to make a matrix.
+I should, the next time I need to play with matrices.

 Why are strings immutable?
 Also, why isn't "else if" a statement that you can use?
 For a language that's supposed to naturally create nice looking code, the fact that else ifs push the indentation back and the fact that there's no switch statements is just... horrible.

 I do, however, appreciate the fact that you can do multiple returns through a k-tuple.
 I can give the ole snake that.